deathworlders/online/content/books/deathworlders/chapter-33-metadyskolia.md

 Murray shrugged noncommittally.
 “Bloody thrashed, but alive,” he said. “...How is he?”

-*Valiant*’s chief medical officer, Doctor Moorman, glanced at his infirmary’s only patient who was rather too large for his bed.
+*Valiant’s* chief medical officer, Doctor Moorman, glanced at his infirmary’s only patient who was rather too large for his bed.
 “Sedated, but conscious.
 One of the awkward side-effects of Crue-D, while you chaps are on it you’re all but impossible to put under… though considering that we’d have lost him without it, I can live with that.”

 “Can I have a wee word with him?”